Official Recognition of Undergraduate Student Organizations Policy

 - promotion and development of cultural and cross-cultural/global diversity.

-- Newly forming organization must have a minimum of five (5) currently enrolled University of Dayton undergraduate students.
-Only members of the University academic community are eligible for participation in a student organization.
+- Newly formed organization must have a minimum of five (5) currently enrolled University of Dayton undergraduate students.
+Only members of the University academic community are eligible for participation in a student organization unless written permission is received from Student Development.

 - Student organization officers must have a minimum cumulative GPA of 2.5 and be in good non-academic standing.